 Nanaimo is located on central Vancouver Island and is a convenient access point to Vancouver.
 Watch cruise ships pass by one of the rocky beaches or downtown's waterfront park.
 Salt Spring Island is the largest, most populated of the southern Gulf Islands with close to 12,000 permanent residents and is flourishing with artisans and spectacular ocean scenery.
-Cowichan Valley offers easy access to Victoria and Nanaimo.
-This region boasts award-winning wineries, thriving farmlands and year-round markets.

 Victoria is a vibrant urban centre with an abundance of local restaurants, shopping and nightlife.
-The historic architecture and culture contribute to its city charm
+The historic architecture and culture contribute to its city charm.